-At December 31, 2021, our multi-family residential mortgage loans amounted to \$3.5 million, or 3.6% of the total loan portfolio.
-Our multi-family residential mortgage loans, which are underwritten and approved in a manner consistent with our commercial real estate loans, are secured by residential properties with more than four units or secured by multiple one- to four-family residential properties located in our market area.
-At December 31, 2021, our largest multi-family residential mortgage loan was a \$912,000 loan secured by various one- to four-family investment homes and one multi-family apartment building located in Waukegan and North Chicago, Illinois, and was performing in accordance with its terms.
-At December 31, 2021, we had a total of 10 multi-family residential mortgage loans and the average size of our multi-family residential mortgage loans was approximately \$350,000.
+Multi-Family Residential and Commercial Real Estate Lending.
+At December 31, 2023, our multi-family residential mortgage loans amounted to \$3.1 million, or 2.5% of the total loan portfolio.
+Our multi-family residential mortgage loans, which are underwritten and approved in a manner consistent with our commercial real estate loans, are secured by residential properties with more than four units or secured by multiple one to four-family residential properties located in our market area.
+At December 31, 2023, our largest multi-family residential mortgage loan was an \$823,000 loan secured by various one to four-family investment homes and one multi-family apartment building located in Waukegan and North Chicago, Illinois, and was performing in accordance with its terms.
+At December 31, 2023, we had a total of 10 multi-family residential mortgage loans and the average size of our multi-family residential mortgage loans was approximately \$311,000.

-Our commercial real estate loan portfolio amounted to \$4.6 million, or 4.8% of the total loan portfolio, at December 31, 2021.
-These commercial real estate loans included 14 loans secured primarily by investor properties, which include multiple one- to four-family residences.
+Our commercial real estate loan portfolio amounted to \$3.8 million, or 3.2% of the total loan portfolio, at December 31, 2023.
+These commercial real estate loans included 13 loans secured primarily by investor properties, which include multiple one to four-family residences.
 Additionally, North Shore Trust and Savings has two commercial real estate loans secured by retail frontage.
-At such date, the average commercial real estate loan size was \$329,000.
-The five largest commercial real estate loans outstanding were \$1.9 million, \$1.3 million, \$323,000, \$248,000 and \$200,000, and all of such loans were paying in accordance with all their contractual terms.
+The two largest commercial real estate loans outstanding were \$1.7 million and \$1.2 million, and both loans were paying in accordance with all of their contractual terms.

 Although terms for commercial real estate and multi-family residential loans vary, our underwriting standards generally allow for terms not exceeding 30 years and loan-to-value ratios of not more than 75%.
 Interest rates are typically adjustable, based upon designated market indices such as The Wall Street Journal prime rate, or fixed-rate, and fees are charged to the borrower at the origination of the loan.
 The actual lives of such loans generally are less than their contractual terms to maturity due to prepayments and re-financings.
-Generally, we obtain personal guarantees of the principals as additional collateral for commercial real estate and multi-family residential loans
+Generally, we obtain personal guarantees of the principals as additional collateral for commercial real estate and multi-family residential loans.

-Commercial real estate and multi-family residential lending involve a greater degree of risk than one- to four-family residential lending.
+Commercial real estate and multi-family residential lending involves a greater degree of risk than one to four-family residential lending.
 These risks include larger loans to individual borrowers and loan payments that are dependent upon the successful operation of the project or the borrower's business.
 These risks can be affected by supply and demand conditions of rental housing units, office and retail space and other commercial space in the project's market area.
 We attempt to minimize these risks for loans we originate by soliciting loans from businesses with existing operating performance.
 We also use conservative debt coverage ratios in our underwriting, and periodically monitor the operation of the business or project and the physical condition of the property.
-At December 31, 2021, none of our commercial real estate or multi-family loans were delinquent more than 30 days, nor were any on non-accrual.
-We have had no charge-offs of commercial real estate and multi-family residential loans for the years ended December 31, 2021 and 2020.
+At December 31, 2023, none of our commercial real estate or multi-family loans were delinquent more than 30 days, nor were any on non-accrual.
+We have had no charge-offs of commercial real estate and multi-family residential loans for the years ended December 31, 2023 and 2022.